DaithiShan/spaceambush/README.md

 -   #### As a first time visitor, I want to:

-1. See evidence that the mini game is the charity's product
-2. Quickly get involved in gameplay to assess it, with minimal set up
-3. Have option to toggle succint help rather than mandatory instructions
-4. Experience intuitive gameplay, with simple controls, and clear scoring
+1. See an appealing landing page, with clear, quick pathway to gameplay
+2. Quickly learn the controls, and how to toggle audio and quick exit
+3. Intuitively grasp the scoring system, and understand how I win and lose points

 -  #### As a returning visitor, I want to:

 1. See my old score and beat it
 2. Choose higher difficulties, and experience genuinely harder gameplay
-3. See a path to skipping the exit redirect to the donation form if I've already donated

--  #### As a frequent visitor, I want to:

-1. See if there are any mods or changes planned, or any related news
-2. See a clearly indicated place to provide player feedback
-3. Let my followers know about this game, and my highest score on it!
+3. Have an option to contact developers for any bugs, or for other feedback

 -  #### As the charity benefiting from this mini game, I want to

-1. Tie the game's premise to the charity mission, without boring the player
+1. Tie the game's premise to the charity mission after playthrough, without boring the player
 2. Drive donations from players through the official charity website
 3. Capture useful feedback including bug reports and feature suggestions
-4. Generate buzz around this mini game on social media to raise awareness

 <div align="right"><a style="text-align:right" href="#top">Return to index </a></div>